 6. Look for a partner with omnichannel expertise

 In today's retail environment, omnichannel capabilities are essential.
 Retailers should opt for a 3PL partner that can provide a seamless omnichannel experience for their shoppers, whether they shop online or in-store.

 How Can PackageX Help Retailers and Their 3PL Providers?

 Third-party logistics (3PL) companies often face the challenge of managing and streamlining complex logistics operations for multiple retailers and eCommerce brands.
 Manual workflows, paper-based processes, and siloed point solutions can cause inefficiencies and errors in inventory management, order fulfillment, shipping/forwarding, and returns handling.
 As a result, retailers may experience delays in delivery, missed orders, and increased costs.
 To overcome these challenges, 3PL companies can adopt a headless logistics cloud like PackageX.

 It offers a suite of user-friendly apps and APIs within a flexible logistics infrastructure designed to support 3PL companies and their retail partners by streamlining their logistics operations and, in turn, improving shopper satisfaction.
 With this infrastructure, retailers can expect quick order fulfillment and fewer errors.

-By digitizing manual workflows and connecting siloed point solutions, PackageX enables 3PL providers to scale their retail partners’ operations efficiently and cost-effectively.
-Its award-winning OCR label ingestion technology cuts package processing time in half, resulting in faster and more accurate package handling.
+By digitizing manual workflows and connecting siloed point solutions, PackageX enables 3PL providers to scale their retail partners' operations efficiently and cost-effectively.
+Its award-winning OCR label ingestion technology halves package processing time, resulting in faster and more accurate package handling.
 Additionally, its shipping marketplace dynamically selects the best rates for every order, passing savings on to providers or their retail partners.
-With these powerful tools and technologies, 3PL providers and retailers can improve their logistics capabilities and drive customer retention while reducing costs and increasing efficiency.
+With these powerful tools and technologies, 3PL providers and retailers can improve logistics capabilities and drive customer retention while reducing costs and increasing efficiency.